vlgiitr/papers_we_read/summaries/TIES-merging.md

 ## Results

+- The authors test TIES-MERGING on three major tasks: (1) Task Arithmetic using GPT-2 on NLP tasks, (2) LoRAHub using LLaMA-Adapter-v2 across multilingual and multi-domain NLP tasks, and (3) TIES-MoE using ResNet-50 for vision tasks across disjoint image classification datasets.

 - Performance: TIES-MERGING outperforms averaging, Fisher Merging, RegMean, and Task Arithmetic.
 The improvement in performance increases as the number of merged models increases.

 ![image](/images/TIES_table.png)

 - Robustness: The method shows consistent improvements across diverse settings, including different tasks, domains, and model architectures.
 It also scales well as the number of tasks increases.
+The design of the merging mechanism inherently scales well because it reduces interference and leverages aligned signal.

 ![image](/images/TIES_graph.png)